Deyht/CIANNA/README.md

 CIANNA is not in a "released" / "stable" state.
 The framework itself and the associated interface are subject to significant changes between versions (no guaranteed forward or backward compatibility for now).
 One must pay attention to what has been changed before performing updates.

-**SKA Science Data Challenge 2 information** [(SDC2](https://sdc2.astronomers.skatelescope.org/)): *The present dev branch of CIANNA includes the work that was done by the MINERVA team of implementing a 3D-YOLO network.
-However, the present repository is **not** a participation to the SDC2 reproducibility award and does not contain the actual training procedure we used for the challenge.
+**SKA Science Data Challenge 2 information** ([SDC2](https://sdc2.astronomers.skatelescope.org/)): *The present dev branch of CIANNA includes the work that was done by the [MINERVA](https://vm-weblerma.obspm.fr/minerva/ska-data-challenges/) team of implementing a 3D-YOLO network.
+However, this is **not** a participation to the SDC2 reproducibility award and does not contain the actual training procedure we used for the challenge.
 This last point will come in a few weeks along with papers dedicated to our approach.
 Still, the present CIANNA_dev contains all the necessary functions (un-documented) to construct a 3D-YOLO network.*

 &nbsp;